richardsc/nb/README.md

 ## Discussion items

 The author would like advice on any bugs that users find, or any features that they might like to see.
 Almost any advice is likely to be helpful.
-To get the ball rolling, below is a list of topics that are likely to come up:
+Please use the [issues link](https://github.com/dankelley/nb/issues) to contribute.
+A few prominent ideas will be added below.

-* There should be a graphical interface.
-This is a lot of work, and will not be of too much use to power users, so it will come only after the general functionality is settled.
-Also, it will likely be web-based because then it will work on all platforms.
+* There could be a graphical interface to supplement the command line interface.
+However, constructing the graphical interface is arduous, so this is not a high priority.

 * ... your item here :-)